plone/plone.protect/README.rst

 it'll check for the existence of a correct auth token.

-Allowing write on read programatically
+Allowing write on read programmatically
 --------------------------------------

 When you need to allow a known write on read, you've got several options.